TobyLobster/ManicMiner/README.md

 # Loading
 After the instructions, there are three more title screens!

 The first shows the large dancing letters of MANIC MINER and a scrolling message.
-The cassette version of the game animated this screen while loading, which I think was fairly uncommon.
+The cassette version of the game animates this screen while loading, which I think is fairly unusual.

 The second was used for the entry code, but here is displayed for a brief time before the third title screen with a 'Penrose triangle' (the triangular 3d optical illusion) drawn via OSWRCH PLOT commands.
 At this point the game is fully loaded, and RETURN starts a new game.